 Tertiary education is a recent phenomenon in Ethiopia.
-It was introduced at the beginning of the 1950s with the establishment of Addis Ababa University (then known as University College of Addis Ababa) and three other junior colleges.
-Data obtained from Ethiopia's Ministry of Education (MOE) show that, up until the beginning of the 1990s, the country had two public universities only, while there were literally no private providers.
-At beginning of 2010, the population of public universities was raised to thirty-two; and a number of private providers came into the scene (MOE, 2011b; 2011c).

-With the aforementioned phenomenal events, higher education enrolment in the country (at public and private providers) has exceeded the mark of 400,000 (Ibid, 2011a).
-And, the share of private providers has been over 17% since they entered the market (Ibid, 2011a).
+It was introduced at the beginning of the 1950s with the establishment of Addis Ababa University (then known as University College of Addis Ababa) and three junior colleges.
+Up until the beginning of the 1990s, the country had two public universities only, while there were literally no private providers.
+At the beginning of the 2010s, the population of public universities was raised to thirty-two; and a number of private providers came into the scene (Ministry of Education Ethiopia, 2011b; 2011c).
+With the aforementioned phenomenal events, higher education enrolment in the country (at public and private providers) has exceeded the mark of 400,000 (Ministry of Education Ethiopia 2011a).
+And, the share of private providers has been over 17% since they entered the market (Ibid).

-According to the World Bank (2011), Ethiopia's tertiary level Gross Enrolment Ratio of 5% places the country among the lowest ranking countries of the world or the region (Figure 4).
+According to the World Bank (2011), Ethiopia's tertiary level Gross Enrolment Ratio of 5.0% places the country among the lowest ranking countries of the world or the region (Figure 4).
 This means that the professional and technical capacity needed at tertiary level is extremely limited in Ethiopia.
 Given this state of fact, the current massification of higher education in the country is justifiable, but without graduate employability, it can take the nation nowhere.